stijn-dejongh/TrackMeUp/README.md

 * In the root directory (which contains the pom) execute 'mvn clean install'
 * For each module, a 'target' directory will be created

-### Run the web application
-* Open a terminal window and navigate to the 'trambu-web/target' directory
-* Execute 'java -jar XXXX' , where XXXX is the name of the TraMBU jar
-* Navigate your browser to 'http://localhost:9666'
-* Set up the application to use your own 'todo.txt' file

 ### Run the standalone application
 * Open a terminal window and navigate to the 'trambu-app/target' directory